ceph/ceph/doc/cephadm/compatibility.rst

 Compatibility with Podman Versions
 ----------------------------------

-Podman and Ceph have different end-of-life strategies that might make it challenging to find compatible Podman and Ceph versions
+Podman and Ceph have different end-of-life strategies.
+This means that care must be taken in finding a version of Podman that is compatible with Ceph.

-Those versions are expected to work:
+These versions are expected to work:

 +-----------+---------------------------------------+